wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 ## Local data read and write access

-You can access all data in Edge Data Store by using the Sequential Data Store [SDS Read/Write quick start](xref:sdsQuickStart) REST API.
+You can access all data in Edge Data Store by using the Sequential Data Store (SDS) REST API.
 You can use this data for local applications that perform analytics or visualization.

 ### Example EDS visualization application
 The following diagram depicts the flow of data from a customer visualization application into Edge Data Store, via either OMF or SDS REST calls: